|Small families or single owners looking for a quiet, low-maintenance pet

-Cats have been around for a long time, and the Chartreux breed is one that dates all the way back to the 18th century.
-This cat was bred by monks and used to keep the monasteries free from all sorts of rodents and pests.
+Cats have been around for a long time, and the Chartreux breed dates back to the 18th century.
+This cat was bred by monks and used to keep the monasteries free from rodents and pests.
 We don’t know their exact origins, but we are glad that they are more popular today.
-Over time, these cats have gained popularity and made their way into the hearts of cat lovers around the world.
+Over time, they have gained popularity and made their way into the hearts of cat lovers around the world.

-The Chartreux breed loves attention, and they’ll make sure to spend time with you whenever they think they can get your affectionate.
+The Chartreux loves attention, and they’ll make sure to spend time with you whenever they think they can get your affection.
 They are the perfect family pet and easy to care for.
-Whether you’re a single person or married with children, don’t miss out on owning one of the best cat breeds out there.
+Whether you’re a single person or married with children, don’t miss out on owning one of the best cat breeds available.

-We all know that cats tend to do what they want, when they want.
-With a Chartreux, you’ll be surprised to know that this breed is a bit more eager to please than other cats.
-They aren’t easy to train but it is possible.
-They have fairly good health, and you can expect them to stick around for up to 15 years.
+We all know cats tend to do what they want when they want.
+With a Chartreux, you’ll be surprised that they’re more eager to please than other cats.
+They aren’t easy to train, but it is possible.
+They are relatively healthy, and you can expect them to stick around for up to 15 years.

-While not all cats are social, these ones do enjoy hanging around people and other animals a bit more than other breeds do.
+While not all cats are social, Chartreux enjoy hanging around people and other animals a bit more than other breeds do.
 It’s hard not to fall in love with them.
 When they aren’t napping in the sun, they prefer to cuddle up with you and spend the day begging for your attention.

-Although they eventually made their way to France, nobody really knows where they originated from.
-Some researchers believe that they were a type of feral mountain cat from the Middle East, and it was merchants who brought them to France.
+Although they eventually made their way to France, nobody knows where they originated.
+Some researchers believe they were a type of feral mountain cat from the Middle East, and merchants brought them to France.

-Despite being around for hundreds of years, this cat breed didn’t make its appearance in America until 1970.
-A couple in La Jolla, California read about them in a book before traveling to Paris to bring one home.
+Despite being around for hundreds of years, the Chartreux didn’t appear in America until 1970.
+A couple in La Jolla, California, read about them in a book before traveling to Paris to bring one home.
 The Cat Fanciers’ Association only recognized them in 1987.

 Temperament & Intelligence of the Chartreux Cat